YukariSonz/EdgeDeepSpeech/README.md

 # NCSDeepSpeech
-This repo is for development for DeepSpeech on Neural Compute Stick
+This repo is for development for DeepSpeech on Intel Neural Compute Stick

 NOTE: This project is still on heavy development